+Instruction 3L Hours per week

-Instruction Duration of SEE SEE CIE 3L Hours per week 3 Hours 60 Marks 40 Marks
+Duration of SEE 3 Hours

+SEE 60 Marks

 CIE 40 Marks

 Credits 3

 Prerequisites: Prior knowledge of Power system protection and Mathematical background.

 - 1. Convey the operating principles and application aspects of static relays - 2.
 Disseminate general principles of pilot protection and travelling wave relays. - 3.
 Provide the architecture and the required mathematical background and algorithms for the design and development of digital relays